 Other types of knee injuries include arthritis, osteochondritis dissecans, and plica syndrome.

 Knee injury compensation

 If you have suffered a knee injury due to an accident caused by another party or a work-related injury, you may be able to obtain compensation for your losses and suffering.
-Please contact the knee injury lawyers at Oshman & Mirisola to learn more about your legal rights and options.
+Please contact the knee injury lawyers at The Oshman Firm to learn more about your legal rights and options.

 Contact us today at 1-800-400-8182, or contact us online for a free case evaluation.
 Our firm utilizes the contingency fee system, where we not only provide free consultations, but never charge a fee unless we are successful in obtaining a settlement or jury verdict on your behalf.